 Choosing a new shower is never easy.
 From the shower screen to the shower tray, and the style of the shower, there are a number of things to consider.
 This includes the shape of the shower.
-So what are the considerations for choosing the right shower shape?
-Well, here at RWM plumbing and gas, we are Preston’s leading plumbing, boiler and bathroom experts.
-And we work with homeowners and property developers across the region to deliver top quality, and stylish bathrooms.
-As a result, we have produced this guide to everything you should know about the shape of your shower.
+So what are the considerations for choosing the right shape for your shower?
+And how can you be sure to achieve the right results?

-Important considerations for choosing the right shower shape
+What are the important considerations for choosing the right shape for your shower?

 Different shower shapes can bring different advantages and benefits, while suiting different spaces.
 You should consider: